New Jersey Defective Hernia Mesh Lawyers

 Although Atrium no longer makes the C-QUR hernia mesh product, the company never recalled it.
 So, it is possible that doctors implanted the device in patients beyond the injunction date.

-How Can a Lawyer Help Defective Hernia Mesh Victims?
+How Can a Defective Hernia Mesh Lawyer Help?

-If you or a family member underwent hernia repair surgery that involved Ethicon Physiomesh Flexible Composite Mesh or Atrium C-QUR Hernia Mesh, and complications followed, you owe it to yourself to get help from an experienced defective medical device lawyer from Davis, Saperstein & Salomon, P.C.
+If you or a family member underwent hernia repair surgery that involved Ethicon Physiomesh Flexible Composite Mesh or Atrium C-QUR Hernia Mesh, and complications followed, you owe it to yourself to get help from an experienced defective hernia mesh lawyer from Davis, Saperstein & Salomon, P.C.

 Like many people who have undergone hernia repair, you may be unsure of what mesh product your doctor used in your surgery.
 Our law firm can review your medical records and contact the doctor who performed your hernia repair to determine whether you were treated with a defective mesh implant.
 Additionally, our law firm can consult with highly qualified medical experts as part of our investigation.